 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Lsa

 3. In the left pane of this registry location, highlight the Lsa key, and come to its right pane.
-Then, right-click in blank space and select New -> DWORD Value.
+Then, right-click in a blank space and select New -> DWORD Value.

-Give the newly created DWORD (REG_DWORD) as LmCompatibilityLevel name double click on it to get this:
+Give the newly created DWORD (REG_DWORD) as LmCompatibilityLevel name, double click on it to get this:

 4. In the above-shown Edit DWORD Value box, put the Value data equals to 1.
 Click OK.
 You can now close Registry Editor and reboot the machine.
 After restarting your computer, you’ll be easily able to join the shared system.